-Note: With the current Coronavirus situation I am only taking on new students who are happy to have lessons over Skype, FaceTime or potentially other video conferencing apps.
+Note: With the current COVID situation I am only taking on intermediate or advanced students who are happy to have lessons over Skype, FaceTime or potentially other video conferencing apps.
 As long as you have a computer or tablet that has video and sound capability then remote lessons are possible and can work well for most students.
+In my experience beginners get best value from face to face lessons which I hope to restart when the situation allows.

 I am a guitar and music teacher based in Lyndhurst, covering the New Forest, South Hampshire, Lymington, Brockenhurst, Totton, Waterside and Southampton.
 I teach children and adults classical, acoustic and electric guitar whether they are beginners, already have some playing ability or are more advanced players.
 My lesson plans are individually tailored to the student so I can address their specific goals and encourage and help them to become better players and musicians.